Aerodynamic and Hydrodynamic Performance

 AR software generates accurate performance results throughout the full operating velocity range, showing the total hydrodynamic drags at Drive/Lower Unit AND the impact on overall performance.
 Compare quickly what the performance differences are through the velocity range for:

-• different lower unit selection
+• different lower unit size/shape/selection

 • varying lower unit Heights